GlacioHack/xdem/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-xDEM: Analysis of Digital Elevation Models for geosciences
+xDEM: Analysis of digital elevation models for geosciences
 ================================
-*xdem* aims at simplifying the analysis of Digital Elevation Models (DEM).
+*xdem* aims at simplifying the analysis of digital elevation models (DEMs).
 This module provides typical post-processing steps such as coregistration, elevation/volume change measurements and error statistics.

 .. toctree::
    :maxdepth: 2